 compassionate care benefits (maximum 6 weeks - Federal

-2015 Budget proposes to extend to 6 months effective January 1,
+2015 Budget increased this to 6 months effective January 1,

 benefits for parents of critically ill children (PCIC, effective June

 9, 2013, maximum 35 weeks)

 are required to opt into the program at least

 need to have earned a minimum of $6,000 in

 self-employed earnings (net income from self-employment) over the

 preceding calendar year.
 This amount increases to $6,222 as of

 can opt out of the EI program at the end of any